pramod-deshpande/QrCodeGenerator/README.md

 A simple PWA made with Blazor WASM to generate a QR code for links and Contact cards.
 QR Code image can be downloaded in .png format.
-The contact card Qr code can add the data to the user's address book
+The contact-card Qr code can add the data to the user's address book

 ![QRCode - Link](https://user-images.githubusercontent.com/106889203/212756484-bd3a905f-97bf-42ea-8312-35fe8b45123d.png)